-Average Dolphin Group Size

-March - May 2016 September - November 2011

-Overall 3.14 ± 2.27 (n = 7) 3.72 ± 3.13 (n = 66)

-Northeast Lantau N/A 3.18 ± 2.16 (n = 17)

-Northwest Lantau 3.14 ± 2.27 (n = 7) 3.92 ± 3.40 (n = 49)
+Average Dolphin Group Size September - November 2016 September - November 2011 Overall $3.69 \pm 2.87 (n = 13)$ 3.72 ± 3.13 (n = 66) Northeast Lantau 3.18 ± 2.16 (n = 17) Northwest Lantau 3.69 ± 2.87 (n = 13) 3.92 ± 3.40 (n = 49)

-3.4.2.
-The average dolphin group size in NWL waters during March to May 2016 was slightly lower than the ones recorded during the three-month baseline period (Table 6).
-All except one dolphin groups were composed of 1-3 individuals only, while only one group was moderately large with eight individuals.

-- 3.4.3.
-Distribution of the lone larger dolphin group (i.e. five individuals or more per group) during the present quarter is shown in Figure 3, with comparison to the one in baseline period.
-During the spring months of 2016, the only larger dolphin group was sighted to the southwest of Lung Kwu Chau (Figure 3).
+- 3.4.2.
+The average dolphin group size in NWL waters during September to November 2016 was slightly lower than the one recorded during the three-month baseline period (Table 6).
+Most of these dolphin groups were composed of 1-4 individuals only, while there were three medium-sized groups of 5-7 individuals respectively, and one large group of eleven individuals. - 3.4.3.
+Distribution of the larger dolphin groups (i.e. five individuals or more per group) during the present quarter is shown in Figure 3, with comparison to the one in baseline period.
+During the autumn months of 2016, the three medium-sized groups were sighted adjacent to Lung Kwu Chau and to the north of the island, while the one large group of eleven individuals was sighted to at the northeast corner of Lung Kwu Chau as well (Figure 3).
 Such distribution pattern was very different from the baseline period, when the larger dolphin groups were more frequently sighted and more evenly distributed in NWL waters, with a few more sighted in NEL waters (Figure 3). - 3.5.
 Habitat use - 3.5.1.
-From March to May 2016, the only area being utilized by Chinese White Dolphins was to the north and southwest of Lung Kwu Chau (Figures 4a and 4b).
-All grids near TMCLKL/HKLR09 alignments as well as HKLR03/HKBCF reclamation sites did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figure 4b). - 3.5.2.
-It should be emphasized though that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
+From September to November 2016, the more important habitats utilized by Chinese White Dolphins were mostly located around Lung Kwu Chau (Figures 4a and 4b).
+One grid located to the west of Shum Wat just to the south of the HKLR09 alignment also recorded moderate density of dolphins.
+On the contrary, all grids near TMCLKL alignment as well as HKLR03/HKBCF reclamation sites did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figures 4a and 4b). - 3.5.2.
+However, it should be emphasized that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
 A more complete picture of dolphin habitat use pattern should be examined when more survey effort for each grid will be collected throughout the impact phase monitoring programme. - 3.5.3.
 When compared with the habitat use patterns during the baseline period, dolphin usage in NEL and NWL has drastically diminished in both areas during the present impact monitoring period (Figure 5).
 During the baseline period, many grids between Siu Mo To and Shum Shui Kok in NEL recorded moderately high to high dolphin densities, which was in stark contrast to the complete absence of dolphins there during the present impact phase period (Figure 5). - 3.5.4.
 The density patterns were also very different in NWL between the baseline and impact phase monitoring periods, with higher dolphin usage throughout the area, especially around Sha Chau, near Black Point, to the west of the airport, as well as between Pillar Point and airport platform during the baseline period.
-In contrast, the only area with moderate to high dolphin densities was restricted to the waters near Lung Kwu Chau during the present impact phase period (Figure 5). - 3.6.
+In contrast, the only areas with moderate to high dolphin densities were restricted to the waters near Lung Kwu Chau during the present impact phase period (Figure 5). - 3.6.
 Mother-calf pairs - 3.6.1.
-During the present quarterly period, neither unspotted calf nor unspotted juvenile was sighted with any female in the North Lantau region. - 3.6.2.
-The absence of young calves in the present quarter was in stark contrast to their regular occurrence in North Lantau waters during the baseline period.
-This should be of a serious concern, and the occurrence of young calves in North Lantau waters should be closely monitored in the upcoming quarters.
+During the present quarterly period, neither unspotted calf nor unspotted juvenile was sighted with any female in the North Lantau region.